t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 # Introduction

 Currently, many IoT services leverage the Cloud, since it can provide virtually unlimited storage and processing power.
-The reliance of IoT on back-end cloud computing brings additional advantages such as flexibility and efficiency.
+The reliance of IoT on back-end cloud computing brings additional advantages such as scalability and efficiency.
-Today’s IoT systems are fairly static with respect to integrating and supporting computation.
+Today's IoT systems are fairly static with respect to integrating and supporting computation.
-It’s not that there is no computation, but systems are often limited to static configurations (edge gateways, cloud services).
+It's not that there is no computation, but systems are often limited to static configurations (edge gateways, cloud services).

-However, IoT devices are creating vast amounts of data at the network edge.
-To meet IoT use case requirements, that data increasingly is being stored, processed, analyzed, and acted upon close to the data producers.
+However, IoT devices are generating vast amounts of data at the edge of the network.
+To meet IoT use case requirements, that data increasingly is being stored, processed, analyzed, and acted upon close to the data sources.
 These requirements include time sensitivity, data volume, connectivity cost, resiliency in the face of intermittent connectivity, privacy, and security, which cannot be addressed by today's centralized cloud computing.
+To address these needs effectively, a more flexible approach is necessary.
-These requirements suggest a more flexible way to distribute computing (and storage) and to integrate it in the edge-cloud continuum.
+This involves distributing computing (and storage) and seamlessly integrating it into the edge-cloud continuum.
 We will refer to this integration of edge computing and IoT as "IoT edge computing".
-Our draft describes related background, uses cases, challenges, system models, and functional components.
+This draft describes related background, uses cases, challenges, system models, and functional components.

 Due to the dynamic nature of the IoT edge computing landscape, this document does not list existing projects in this field.
 However, {{sec-overview}} presents a high-level overview of the field, based on a limited review of standards, research, open-source and proprietary products in {{I-D.defoy-t2trg-iot-edge-computing-background}}.